 Still not feeling like you want to deal with messy play at home?
 Offer to bring supplies to another parents house who is happy to host the mess.

-Do you have any tips on how to handle messy play or make it more manageable for parents?
+Do you have any tips on how to handle messy play or make it more manageable?

 What is your favorite source for messy play ideas?